keith-waters/100_days_of_code/README.md

 # 100 Days of Code
 100 days of code challenge with Ruby

+## Day 18
+- CodinGame!!!
+  - Played Ghost in the Cell and Power of Thor

 ## Day 17
 - Review Trie
   - remove [link](https://www.geeksforgeeks.org/trie-delete/)